simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 #### Where can I find a corporation to join?

-- Ask around in APEX chat, discord, or the forums.
+- Ask around in APEX chat, discord, or the forums
 - Join [UFO Discord](https://discord.gg/vwcUJx8HHP) and follow the instructions to join the recruitment channels

 #### I have a planet name.
 How can I find out where it is?